 Whenever you’re performing analysis in Heap, you’re asking specific questions about your business, such as: What is my conversion rate?
 How many people are using this feature?

-We recommend that all of your reports adhere to a naming convention based around these business questions to help inform teammates the question you’re trying to answer in Heap.
+We recommend that all of your charts adhere to a naming convention based around these business questions to help inform teammates the question you’re trying to answer in Heap.

-The report’s category should reflect the subject of the report, which can be based on the type of the analysis you’re performing (
+The chart’s category should reflect the subject of the chart, which can be based on the type of the analysis you’re performing (

 Attribution), the portion of the application you’re analyzing (

-Sign Up) or the team that the report is associated with (
+Sign Up) or the team that the chart is associated with (

 Category: Attribution | Question: What are the top 10 referrers?